Sathvik-1912/DataCleaning_Webscrapping_project/README.md

-a)The code for scraping task is in the folder Spiders named Sahitya_akademei_spider
+a)The code for scraping task is in the folder Spiders named Sahitya_akademi_spider

 b)the code for cleaning task is cleaning.py